Looking for the best reverse osmosis System / water filter for your home?

 Purified RO water tends to be slightly acidic, which affects the taste of water.
 That’s because the RO membrane strips out dissolved minerals.

-The Home Master adds back the healthy minerals at two points: just before the water goes into the storage tank and just before the water comes out of the faucet.
+The Home Master adds back the healthy minerals at two points: only before the water goes into the storage tank and just before the water comes out of the faucet.

 The result is neutral or slightly alkaline water that tastes great.
 Most customers compare it to the taste of premium bottled mineral water.